Skip to main content

 However, available evidence is somewhat mixed regarding the safety and efficacy of patient monitoring devices of this nature.
 In particular, a recent systemic review and meta-analysis of patient monitoring devices in the hospital setting actually showed an increase in patient falls when bed or chair alarms were used (versus control groups), in part because sensors placed on beds or chairs do not offer a warning if the patient moves away from the sensor.
 Portable/wearable monitoring devices, in contrast, were found to be a more viable adjuvant to individualized patient safety plans (Cortés et al., 2021).

-Recent years have also brought a host of newer technologies geared toward improving the safety of older adults in the home setting, such as remote data collection of geolocation and/or physiologic data, alarm systems trigged when a fall occurs, and other app-based monitoring systems and wearable or nonwearable sensors.
+Recent years have also brought a host of newer technologies geared toward improving the safety of older adults in the home setting, such as remote data collection of geolocation or physiologic data, alarm systems triggered when a fall occurs, and other app-based monitoring systems and wearable or nonwearable sensors.
 While promising in nature, more evidence is needed to more fully determine the efficacy of these new technologies in preventing falls in the home-based setting (Pech et al., 2021).

 INJURY-PREVENTION DEVICES

 Despite clinicians’ best efforts, a patient/client fall is not always avoidable.
-When falls are anticipated despite best practices and vigilant staff and/or caregiver intervention, a number of specialized devices may help mitigate the potential for fall-related physical injury.
+When falls are anticipated despite best practices and vigilant staff and caregiver intervention, a number of specialized devices may help mitigate the potential for fall-related physical injury.

-As with any specialized device, it is important to carefully determine the proper device and/or strategy for each individual patient and to train staff and caregivers in its correct usage.
+As with any specialized device, it is important to carefully determine the proper device or strategy for each individual and to train staff and caregivers in its correct usage.
 Up-to-date and standardized care plans, routine in-service training, and appropriate staff orientation and caregiver training can help optimize the safe use of injury-prevention devices and strategies.

 CASE

 Ms. Lupe Morales, an active 75-year-old woman, was walking briskly across the grocery store parking lot when she tripped over a curb, lost her balance, and fell onto her left side.
-Bystanders called EMS, and Ms. Morales was transported to nearest emergency department (ED) with the presenting complaint of severe hip pain.
-She was examined by the ED physician, who ordered X-rays that showed a femoral fracture requiring surgical intervention, and Ms. Morales subsequently underwent an open-reduction internal fixation (ORIF) procedure and was eventually cleared to perform functional mobility with weight bearing as tolerated (WBAT), with appropriate assistance and instruction from clinical staff.
+Bystanders called EMS, and Ms. Morales was transported to the nearest emergency department (ED) with the presenting complaint of severe hip pain.
+She was examined by the ED physician, who ordered X-rays that showed a femoral fracture requiring surgical intervention.
+Ms. Morales subsequently underwent an open-reduction internal fixation (ORIF) procedure and was eventually cleared to perform functional mobility with weight bearing as tolerated (WBAT), with appropriate assistance and instruction from clinical staff.

 During the acute-care phase of her recovery, clinicians from multiple disciplines were involved in Ms. Morales’s postsurgical care, early-stage rehabilitation, patient education, and discharge planning.
 Her primary care nurse played a key role in helping to coordinate the interdisciplinary team’s interventions both pre- and post-surgery and monitored Ms. Morales’s pain level and medication needs throughout her hospitalization and early-stage rehabilitation.
 As Ms. Morales was considered to have an increased risk of falling—both because of her postoperative status and because of her initial injury mechanism—her primary care nurses ensured that all inpatient floor staff were aware of Ms. Morales’s fall precautions, made sure that her call button was always within reach, and reminded Ms. Morales not to attempt to get out of bed without assistance.

 As the time approached for Ms. Morales to be discharged home, the care team expressed some concerns as to whether she would be able to safely navigate her home environment, as she lived alone in a one-story home with three steps to enter.
-The occupational therapist performed a home safety assessment at Ms. Morales’s home and made several recommendations for safety modifications, including the addition of grab bars in the bathroom, removal of several throw rugs in the kitchen area, and the addition of a shower chair so that Ms. Morales could bathe with reduced risk of slips/falls.
+The occupational therapist performed a home safety assessment at Ms. Morales’s home and made several recommendations for safety modifications, including the addition of a handrail for the entry steps, grab bars in the bathroom, removal of several throw rugs in the kitchen area, and the addition of a shower chair so that Ms. Morales could bathe with reduced risk of slips/falls.
 When the OT had determined that Ms. Morales could safely navigate her home environment with appropriate modifications, the team met and collectively agreed that Ms. Morales could be discharged to home with specific supports, including home health nursing, PT and OT evaluations, and Meals on Wheels, with a follow-up outpatient appointment scheduled with her orthopedist.

 Discussion